 |Median Salary (2018)*||$72,520 for all multimedia artists and animators|

 Special Effects Artist Job Description

 Most special effects are created through computer graphics programs, known in the film industry as CG.
 These programs create two- and three-dimensional images and models that can be animated to do things human bodies can't accomplish and things that are unsafe for people to attempt.
 Special effects images also allow things like building explosions that would be impractical to reproduce live.
 Special effects artists must learn how these things would happen in real life and translate them into a screen image.
 Research skills are vital for a special effects artist.

-The U.S. Bureau of Labor Statistics (BLS) predicted a 6% growth in employment for multimedia artists and animators from 2014-2024.
-May 2015 BLS data showed a median annual salary of $63,970 for these workers.
+The U.S. Bureau of Labor Statistics (BLS) predicted a growth as fast as the average in employment for multimedia artists and animators from 2018-2028.
+May 2018 BLS data showed a mean annual salary of $78,230 for these workers.

 Skills Required For a Special Effects Artist

 One of the greatest skills a special effects artist can cultivate is the art of listening.
 Directors and writers explain specific ideas to the special effects artist and the artist must be able to understand the concept and create an image that comes as close as possible to the original concept.
 A special effects artist turns words into pictures.

 Some of the computer programs that special effects artists use are After Effects, Houdini, Renderman and Shake.
 A special effects artist uses every-day office software as well, such as Microsoft Office programs.
 Technical knowledge must be coupled with innate artistic talent.

 The ability to work under pressure and meet deadlines is essential for a special effects artist.
 Whether the artist works in the film industry, video game or music video field, artists work on a project-to-project basis.
 Film and video projects factor time into budgets and delays that put a project over-budget can stop the project cold.

 Education Requirements for Special Effects Artists